giosg/id-integration-demo/README.md

 - Revert interaction to previous published state using API
 - Delete interaction using API

+**Note** that this demo app does not implement [Giosg Single sign-on authentication](https://developers.giosg.com/authentication.html#single-sign-on-authentication) at the moment.

+To see a demo of SSO please check this [demo page](https://demo.giosg.com/ssologin.html).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts